deepMD-io/tCheXNet/README.md

 Pneumothorax 0.12068107
 ```

-You may also want to run the hello-world version of CheXNet.
+You may also want to run the hello-world version of CheXNet

 ```
 python hello_CheXNet.py